'Vision Zero' Road Safety Strategy 2024 to 2035

 9.12

 The Healthy Streets for Surrey design guide was published in May 2023 for developers to follow.
-We will use the guide to encourage developers to raise the standard of street design, creating streets which are safe, support active travel, green, beautiful, and resilient.
+We will use the guide to encourage developers to raise the standard of street design, creating streets which are safe, support active travel, green, beautiful and resilient.

 9.13

-Surrey County Council have a range of highway improvement and maintenance programmes to meet the objectives of the County Council's Local Transport Plan 4 (to make journeys across the county easier, more predictable, and safer), summarised below:
+Surrey County Council has a range of highway improvement and maintenance programmes to meet the objectives of the County Council's Local Transport Plan 4 (to make journeys across the county easier, more predictable, and safer), summarised below:

 9.14